NL33/electron-git/z-next.md

 **Possible Next**

+# saving new version takes too long now. fix
+- likely because it runs a git init each time.

 # add default apps. ^^New Feature
 -when open an app, in the navigator, be able to right click and add to default apps.
 So it shows up no matter whether opened or not.